ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 After our nap, it was 1 pm and we headed downstairs to meet Anuka and Baagii.
 To buy supplies for the trip, we headed to the black market.
 You could buy anything and everything at the black market, Anuka explained.
 Clothes, shoes, electronics, containers, tools, building materials, cabinetry, camping gear, school supplies, plastic, art, horse saddles, livestock, meat, fruit, dry goods—the list went on and on, and included more nefarious things like bullets and presumably drugs.
 Few needs couldn't be met at the black market.

-{% include photo.html
+{% include gallery.html
-    url="2023-09-14-north-mongolia/1/market.webp"
+    images="2023-09-14-north-mongolia/1/market.webp,2023-09-14-north-mongolia/1/market_2.webp"
-    description="A horse accessory market stall featuring colorful saddles with intricate embroidery, braided leather reins and ropes hanging prominently, and horse tack and accessories." width="70%"
+    caption="(left) A horse accessory market stall featuring colorful saddles with intricate embroidery, braided leather reins and ropes hanging prominently, and horse tack and accessories. (right) An eclectic market stall of Buddha statues, hanging necklaces and rosaries, ornate ceremonial knives and sheaths, miniature statues of animals and creatures, and a variety of leather and metal accessories."
 %}

 Before long, we were in the heart of the bustling bazaar.
 Mongolians all around us were buying and selling, trying to score the best deals they could find.
 Sellers showcased how well their products worked, while buyers, hiding their interest, pointed out identifiable flaws in the product.
 After successful deals, everyone walked away happy.
 After failed deals, vendors returned to their smartphones, shaking their heads, perhaps getting in one last verbal jab, while the unsuccessful customers tried their luck with the neighboring vendor, who sold nearly identical products.

 Anuka expertly dipped and dodged through the densely packed stalls.
 To give a sense of scale, it took two minutes of walking just to get out of the shoe section.
 Exchanging words with the nearest vendors for directions, we finally arrived at the camping section.
 Kourtney and I bought two sleeping bags, and Kourtney bought a warm fleece.
 Encouraged by Anuka to haggle, we weakly negotiated, but in truth, since the prices were so cheap compared to our Western standards, we decided the few dollars we could have shaved off the price were better off in the vendors' hands anyway.

-{% include photo.html url="2023-09-14-north-mongolia/1/market_2.webp" description="An eclectic market stall of Buddha statues, hanging necklaces and rosaries, ornate ceremonial knives and sheaths, miniature statues of animals and creatures, and a variety of leather and metal accessories." width="70%" %}

 Next, we wanted to bring gifts for the reindeer herders and perhaps any nomadic families we stayed with.
 Relying on Anuka's knowledge of the locals, we settled on pencil bags that we stuffed with ornate pencils, erasers, and pencil sharpeners for the kids.
 For the adults, we bought light bulbs powered by AC battery cables, flashlights powerable via a multitude of methods, battery-powered headlamps, miniature binoculars, and medium- and large-sized thick plastic containers for milking and berry picking.
 Against Anuka's advice, we also purchased fifty .22 caliber bullets, which are particularly useful, if not illegal, in the Taiga for hunting.